 Uplink Multi-User Operation

-While 802.11n added multi antenna transmission with MIMO and 802.11ac added downlink multi-user MIMO, the total EIRP transmitted by a device was limited by both regulatory restrictions and device costs resulting in energy on the air similar to 802.11g/a devices.
+While 802.11n added multi antenna transmission with MIMO and 802.11ac added downlink multi-user MIMO, the total EIRP transmitted by a device was limited by both regulatory restrictions and device costs resulting in RF energy on the air similar to 802.11g/a devices.

 With 802.11ax uplink multi-user operation, multiple client devices will transmit simultaneously to the AP during an uplink transmission.
-With uplink OFDMA and 80 MHz, up to 37 client devices could be transmitting simultaneously.
-Furthermore, with uplink OFDMA, an individual client device could transmit on a resource unit as narrow as ~2 MHz, resulting in substantially higher power spectral density depending on the regulatory limits.
+With uplink OFDMA and 80 MHz, up to 37 STA (client) devices could be transmitting simultaneously.
+Furthermore, with uplink OFDMA, an individual client device could transmit on a resource unit as narrow as ~2 MHz, resulting in substantially higher power spectral density permissible within the regulatory limits of the regulatory domain.
 With uplink MU-MIMO, up to 8 client devices could be transmitting simultaneously.
-The aggregate energy on the air during an uplink multi-user transmission will be the sum of all the client devices, and could be much higher than in 802.11n/ac.
+The aggregate RF energy on the air during an uplink multi-user transmission will be the sum of all the client devices, and could be much higher than in 802.11n/ac.

 Spatial Reuse